 Educators from theatre to architecture to food science have discovered the big gains in student engagement and learning when students make videos and podcasts or just film themselves practicing the skills they’re learning.

 But now, with the combination of high-quality video cameras on smartphones and cloud video sharing, we’re set to see an explosion of video and audio assignments in every discipline.
-It’s that much more practical for students to make video and audio, and a whole lot easier for teachers to give feedback and grades.
+It’s suddenly practical, easy in fact, for students to record video and audio, and a whole lot easier for teachers to give feedback and grades.
 Students, too, are usually prouder of what they’ve accomplished and say their learning experience was deeper.

 Kirkland (2006) offers a diverse list of video-making projects, including: